Group selection: Implications in population biology

-Social behaviors such as altruism and group relationships can impact many aspects of population dynamics, such as intraspecific competition and interspecific interactions.
+Altruism and group relationships can impact many aspects of population dynamics, such as intraspecific competition and interspecific interactions.
 In 1871, Darwin argued that group selection occurs when the benefits of cooperation or altruism between subpopulations are greater than the individual benefits of egotism within a subpopulation.
 This supports the idea of multilevel selection, but kinship also plays an integral role because many subpopulations are composed of closely related individuals.
 An example of this can be found in lions, which are simultaneously cooperative and territorial.
 Within a pride, males protect the pride from outside males, and females, who are commonly sisters, communally raise cubs and hunt.
 However, this cooperation seems to be density dependent.
-When resources are limited, group selection favors prides that work together to hunt.
+When resources are limited, group selection favours prides that work together to hunt.
 When prey is abundant, cooperation is no longer beneficial enough to outweigh the disadvantages of altruism, and hunting is no longer cooperative.

-Interactions between different species can also be affected by multilevel selection.
-Predator-prey relationships can also be affected.
+Interactions between different species, including predator-prey relationships, can be affected by multilevel selection.
 Individuals of certain monkey species howl to warn the group of the approach of a predator.
 The evolution of this trait benefits the group by providing protection, but could be disadvantageous to the individual if the howling draws the predator's attention to them.
 By affecting these interspecific interactions, multilevel and kinship selection can change the population dynamics of an ecosystem.

-Multilevel selection attempts to explain the evolution of altruistic behavior in terms of quantitative genetics.
-Increased frequency or fixation of altruistic alleles can be accomplished through kin selection, in which individuals engage in altruistic behavior to promote the fitness of genetically similar individuals such as siblings.
-However, this can lead to inbreeding depression, which typically lowers the overall fitness of a population.
+Multilevel selection attempts to explain the evolution of altruism in terms of quantitative genetics.
+Increased frequency or fixation of altruistic alleles can be accomplished through kin selection, in which individuals behave altruistically to promote the fitness of genetically similar individuals such as their siblings.
+This can lead to inbreeding depression, which typically lowers the overall fitness of a population.
 However, if altruism were to be selected for through an emphasis on benefit to the group as opposed to relatedness and benefit to kin, both the altruistic trait and genetic diversity could be preserved.
-However, relatedness should still remain a key consideration in studies of multilevel selection.
-Experimentally imposed multilevel selection on Japanese quail was more effective by an order of magnitude on closely related kin groups than on randomized groups of individuals.
+Relatedness should still remain a key consideration in studies of multilevel selection.
+Experimentally imposed multilevel selection on Japanese quail was some ten times more effective on closely related kin groups than on randomized groups of individuals.